strikingraghu/terraform-provider-vsphere/vsphere/test-infra/README.md

 - Download [VMware vCenter Server Appliance](https://my.vmware.com/group/vmware/details?downloadGroup=VC67U1B&productId=742&rPId=31320)
 - Upload both to an automation-friendly location (such as [S3](https://aws.amazon.com/s3/) or [Wasabi](https://wasabi.com/))
-  - Make sure the location of the data is close to the chosen Packet.net facility (e.g. Wasabi's `eu-central-1`/Amsterdam & Packet's `ams1`/Amsterdam).
-    The VCSA ISO has around *4GB*, so downloading may take time with a slow link.
+  - Make sure the location of the data is close to the chosen Packet.net facility (the VCSA ISO has around *4GB*, so downloading would take a long time with a slow connection), e.g.
+    - Wasabi's `eu-central-1`/Amsterdam & Packet's `ams1`/Amsterdam
+    - AWS S3 `eu-central-1`/Frankfurt & Packet's `fra2`/Frankfurt
 - Create curl-able URLs - see examples below

 ## How